Table of Contents

 No parking fee, but you must register your vehicle and receive new hang tags each year

 - Receive BearPass Login, password and instructions for using My Grizzly Den

 Contact the office of academic affairs if you didn't receive this information during Faculty Orientation.

 - Log into My Grizzly Den

-Go to https://wp.missouristate.edu and click on My Grizzly Den link on the left side of the page.
+Go to https://wp.missouristate.edu and click on My Grizzly Den link in the login link in the header of the page.

 - Check your schedule and class list(s)

 You're expected to hold one office hour on campus for every three hours of class time.